 Hi everyone, I wanted to update you all regarding the health precautions and therapy options while our community and nation responds to the spread of COVID-19.
-As our community and world continues to do what we can to fight the virus, MTW is adjusting best meet the needs of clients while also doing our part to “flatten the curve.”
-Also, at MTW, we like having plans. 😊
+As our community and world continues to do what we can to fight the virus, Maple Tree Wellness will continue to offer all sessions via telehealth.
+It is expected that teleheath sessions will be provided at least through June 2021.
+At MTW, we like having plans. 😊

 What we are doing: